wazuh/wazuh-documentation/source/user-manual/api/rbac/index.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about the Wazuh role-based access control (RBAC) in this section of our documentation.
-Check out how it works, the configuration, and more.
+  :description: Learn more about the Wazuh role-based access control (RBAC).
+Check out how it works, the configuration, and more in this section of our documentation.

 .. _api_rbac: